Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Less Discriminatory Algorithms through Unawareness

 \end{lemma}

 This means the maximum is achieved if the predictions with $p(x)$ closest to $0.5$ are flipped until the accuracy decreases by $\eps$.
+All proofs, as well as illustrations of these results and the quantity $e(\lambda)$ can be found in Appendix~\ref{app:proofs}.

-We now relate this bound to a \textbf{previous result}: Black et al. \cite{black2022} provide a formal upper bound on how much a model can disagree with another model when the difference in accuracy is controlled.
+We now relate this bound to a \textbf{previous result}: \citet{black2022} provide a formal upper bound on how much a model can disagree with another model when the difference in accuracy is controlled.
 We can also recover their result in the proof of their Theorem A.2, that

 under the assumption\footnote{Black et al. assume $|p(x) - 0.5| > c$ but it is not necessary to assume that the inequality is strict.}